luo7023539/To-Be-a-JSer/sections/angular/scope.md

           traverseScopesLoop:
           do { // "traverse the scopes" loop if ((watchers = current.$$watchers)) {
-              // process our watches
               watchers.$$digestWatchIndex = watchers.length;
               while (watchers.$$digestWatchIndex--) {
                 try {
                   watch = watchers[watchers.$$digestWatchIndex];
-                  // Most common watches are on primitives, in which case we can short
-                  // circuit it with === operator, only when === fails do we use .equals if (watch) {
+                  if (watch) {
                     get = watch.get;
                     if ((value = get(current)) !== (last = watch.last) &&